vlaranjo/Vasconomics_Website/content/post/Economic_Wealth_and_Climate.md

 title: "Economic Wealth and Climate"
 author: "Vasco Laranjo"
 ---
 When in university in the early 2010's in Portugal, me and my colleagues would discuss whether all the richest countries had to be the ones with the worse weather.
-The worse weather for us represented cold temperatures and this vision made sense for us based on a Southern European country and glancing at Northern counterparts, such as Germany or Norwar.
+The worse weather for us represented cold temperatures and this vision made sense for us based on a Southern European country and glancing at Northern counterparts, such as Germany or Norway.

 However, we always kept one country in our mind: Australia!